-*Custom presentations are also available for your group.
+*Custom presentations may also be available for your group.

-If you’re searching for plants that will add exciting accents to a hot and tired summer garden, last right up through the first hard freeze, and make you look like a horticultural rock star, look no further than tropicals.
-Using five memorable categories and a host of design tips from her new book, Marianne will focus on some spectacular examples that are easy to grow and much easier than you think to overwinter.
+If you’re searching for plants that will add exciting accents to a tired summer garden, last right up through the first hard freeze, and make you look like a horticultural rock star, look no further than tropicals.
+Using five memorable categories and a host of strategic design tips from her award-winning book Tropical Plants and How To Love Them, Marianne will focus on some spectacular examples that are easy to grow and much easier than you think to overwinter.
 Small garden?
-Tropical Accents for Inspiring Containers will share plants, tips and techniques specific to containers to get you ready for next season.
+In Tropical Accents for Inspiring Containers, Marianne will share plants, tips, and techniques specific to containers to get your decks, patios, and balconies ready for a fabulous summer season.

 Big Dreams, Small Garden: